plastic-karma/oc-readlater/README.md

 oc-readlater
 ============
-Android app to save bookmarks to the bookmarks app on your owncloud instance.
+These are my first steps in Android.
+This app saves bookmarks to the bookmarks app on your owncloud instance.

 ### Praise
 - HTTP communications taken from [ion](https://github.com/koush/ion)